renuka-srishti/Chegg-School/README.md

 ## Running the application locally
 - Install PostgreSQL.
 - Create a database and update the details in `application.properties` file.
 For starter, you can create a db with `cheggschooldb` name.
 - The easiest way to run this project is to download [IntelliJ IDEA](https://www.jetbrains.com/idea/download/) and open this project by using `File -> Open -> CheggSchoolSystem`.
 It will take a couple of minutes to download all the dependencies using maven.
-Once they are downloaded run `CheggSchoolApplication`.
+Once they are downloaded run `CheggschoolApplication`.

 **Project URL:** [http://127.0.0.1:8080/](http://127.0.0.1:8080/)